cicero78M/Cicero_V2/README.md

 ## Request Deduplication

 The middleware in [`src/middleware/dedupRequestMiddleware.js`](src/middleware/dedupRequestMiddleware.js) hashes non-GET requests and caches them in Redis for five minutes.
 Identical requests sent again within that window receive an HTTP 429 response.
+Claim endpoints under `/api/claim` are exempt so that the OTP flow can be retried without delay.
 Set `ALLOW_DUPLICATE_REQUESTS=true` to bypass this protection during development.

 ---